Naseem Hamed: Cultural impact

 Hamed is considered one of the most successful and influential British fighters.
 UK sports commentator Steve Bunce called him the "most influential fighter of my 35 years in the British boxing business".
 According to boxing trainer Emanuel Steward, Hamed "opened the door" for British fighters as well as for boxers from lower weight divisions to earn significant prize money; his earnings were unprecedented for a featherweight.
 According to his boxing trainer nephew SugarHill Steward, Hamed's "flair and skill and confidence" inspired "a generation" and "gave fighters over here a massive opportunity, the confidence to crack the American market."
 HBO executive Lou DiBella compared his impact to that of Muhammad Ali, arguing that Hamed "changed boxing" and "redefined the fighter as a showman and an entertainer".

 Hamed, who is of Yemeni heritage, is credited with inspiring British Asian involvement in boxing.
 He was a source of inspiration for a number of world champions in boxing and MMA, including Tyson Fury, Oleksandr Usyk, Conor McGregor, Israel Adesanya, Floyd Mayweather, Manny Pacquiao, Nonito Donaire, David Benavidez, Billy Joe Saunders, Amir Khan, Carl Froch, and David Haye.
 He also inspired a number of boxing trainers who have gone on to train world champions, including SugarHill Steward and Ben Davison.

 Hamed was referenced by hip-hop artist Nas in the song "You Won't See Me Tonight", with the lyrics "I can't forget how I met you, you thought I was a boxer/ Prince Naseem, but I'm a mobster, Nas from Queens".
 Hamed himself recorded a song with hip hop group Kaliphz called "Walk Like a Champion", which reached number 23 in the UK Singles Chart in 1996.

 Hamed had a licensed sports fighting game, Prince Naseem Boxing, published by Codemasters for the PlayStation console in 2000.
 A portable version of the game was also released for the Game Boy Color, developed by Virtucraft, which later in 2002 developed a Mike Tyson based follow-up, Mike Tyson Boxing, for the Game Boy Advance.
 Hamed also inspired a character called Prince Naseem in Squaresoft's fighting game Ehrgeiz, released in 1998.
 While called "Prince Naseem" in the original Japanese version, the character's name was changed to "Prince Doza" in the Western versions.

 In the Japanese manga series Hajime no Ippo, the fictional American boxing champion Bryan Hawk is based on Naseem Hamed.

-In the Japanese manga series Batuque, the fictional character Shyun Amamiya is a fan of Naseem Hamed and takes inspiration from his fighting style.

-In the Tamil movie Sarpatta Parambarai (2021), the boxing style of fictional character Dancing Rose, played by Shabeer Kallarakkal, is based on Naseem Hamed.
+In the Japanese manga series Batuque, the fictional character Shyun Amamiya is a fan of Hamed and takes inspiration from his fighting style.
+In the Tamil movie Sarpatta Parambarai (2021), the boxing style of fictional character Dancing Rose, played by Shabeer Kallarakkal, is based on Hamed.

-A film based on Hamed and his relationship with trainer Brendan Ingle was announced in 2023.
-It will be directed by Rowan Athale, with Sylvester Stallone as an executive producer.
+A film based on Hamed and his relationship with trainer Brendan Ingle was announced in 2023 and released in 2025, starring Amir El-Masry as Hamed and Pierce Brosnan as Brendan Ingle.
+It was directed by Rowan Athale, with Sylvester Stallone as an executive producer.
 Mena Massoud and Paddy Considine were initially to star in the film.
-Titled Giant, it features Amir El-Masry as Hamed and Pierce Brosnan as his trainer Brendan Ingle.